hoodiehq/editorial/README.md

 Hoodie is an open source project and community __“beyond software.”__ Our team strongly believes that open source, an integral component of modern technology, is changing the way people collaborate and create, and that extends far beyond the source code.

-Hoodie is built by an amazing and dedicated community consisting of developers and non-coding experts.
+Hoodie is built by an amazing and dedicated community consisting of both developers and non-coding experts.
 It relies on strong values like diversity, empowerment and decentralisation.
-At its core Hoodie exists to empower people and make web development easier and more accessible to a wide range of people.
+At it's core Hoodie exists to empower people and make web development easier and more accessible for a wide range of people.

-We require all participation within the Hoodie project and community to act according to a [Code of Conduct](http://hood.ie/code-of-conduct/).
+We require all participation within the Hoodie project and community to act according to the [Code of Conduct](http://hood.ie/code-of-conduct/).
 We ask you to follow these guidelines which help steer __our interactions__ and strive to keep Hoodie a positive, growing project and community and help us __provide and ensure a safe environment for everyone__.

 ## What does the editorial team do?

-The Editorial Team is one of many talented teams that contributes to Hoodie’s success. __Our primary focus is Hoodies’ communication with the wider community.__ We want to keep community members up to date with what we are doing but also showcase it to everyone who has used/is using/wants to use Hoodie for their project.
+The Editorial Team is one of the many talented teams that contribute to Hoodie’s success. __Our primary focus is Hoodie's communication with the wider community.__ We want to keep community members up to date with what we are doing but also showcase it to everyone who has used/is using/wants to use Hoodie for their project.
 We want to make Hoodie as open as possible with their process and act as a source of inspiration to the larger Open Source community.

 [Read our official Mission Statement here.](https://github.com/hoodiehq/editorial/wiki/Mission-Statement)